$42 | 2 hours | 1.5 miles

 A city built for walking tours

 Portland is a city best experienced on foot.
-Our walking tours allow you to truly appreciate the city’s many mysteries, which are easy to miss when driving by and impossible to see by car or bus.
+My walking tours allow you to truly appreciate the city’s many mysteries, which are easy to miss when driving by and impossible to see by car or bus.

 Small groups